 "I usually start in the closets," Dana says.
 "Your closets should be half-full, with nothing on the floor.
 Why?
 Because most people looking for a house have outgrown their previous house.
 Showing them that you've still got room to grow gives them a reason to buy."

-Kitchens and bookshelves should showcase spaciousness by following the rule of three.
-For kitchens, no more than three countertop appliances.
+Kitchens and bookshelves should showcase spaciousness by following the rule of 3.
+For kitchens, no more than 3 countertop appliances.
 Meanwhile, bookshelves should be divided into thirds: one-third books, one-third vases and pictures, and one-third empty.

 Dana's tip for toddler parents is to pack away extraneous "kiddie litter" and keep a laundry basket handy.